fluxnetart/fluxnetart.github.io/_pages/artists.md

 }
 </style>

 <i>flux</i><b>Art</b> is blending art and science to empower society to feel ecosystem dynamics and environmental change.
-For a period of one year, artists and scientists engage in collaborative inquiry and curiosity-driven exploration about FLUXNET.
+For a period of one year, artists and scientists engage in collaborative inquiry and curiosity-driven exploration about <a href = "https://fluxnet.org/">FLUXNET</a> .

 <div class="row">